matey-0/Reynard/extensions/README.md

 ## Philosophy

 **Less is more.** Every extension is a potential attack surface and performance hit.
-I only run extensions that provide clear value and can't be replaced by native browser features or configs (or native operating system features, if applicable).
+I only run extensions that provide clear value AND can't be replaced by native browser features, configs, operating system features, or custom userscripts.

 ## Extensions I Use